Tiffanie Panella, President

-Bob Gutierrez, Trustee
+Bob Gutierrez, Secretary

 Bob owns BG Strategies, where he advises and manages the campaigns of political candidates and action committees in Sacramento and Washington, D.C.
 In addition, he serves as the acting interim CEO of the San Joaquin Partnership, a public/private economic development marketing organization for the region.
 Bob was the Government Affairs Director for PAQ Inc, a family-owned grocery franchisee of the Food 4 Less grocery chain and Rancho San Miguel markets in California, and Times Supermarkets in Hawaii.
 In 2019, Bob was elected Chairman of the California Hispanic Chambers of Commerce (CHCC).
 Previously, he served as vice-chair of the CHCC, and board president of the San Joaquin County Hispanic Chamber of Commerce.